chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

       set fraction coarsening     = 0.00
     end

 The ``min refinement level`` refers to the base mesh which has been used in the previous static simulations.
 The mesh can only become finer than it, not coarser.
-The ``max refinement level`` is set at 2, **giving a maximum possible number of cells of 2 million**.
-However, the ``max number elements`` limits the number of cells to 600,000 to keep the simulation within feasible computational expense.
+The ``max refinement level`` is set at 2.
+And the ``max number elements`` limits the number of cells to 600,000 to keep the simulation within feasible computational expense.

 Boundary Conditions